andrew-johnson-4/perplexity/README.md

 # Perplexity
-The Perplexity language is a notational semantic for documenting neural networks through diagrams
+The Perplexity language is a notational semantic for documenting neural networks through diagrams.

 # Scope
 This visual language was created to help document neural networks.